What is ‘Theory of Change’ and Why is it Important to Sustainability and Impact Initiatives?

 Very often organizations are aware at this phase of what they have in the way of resources to implement specific sustainability and impact goals.
 They also understand the gaps.
 What has emerged from forums this past year such as COP27, COP15, and other world deliberations is an affirmation that companies must be part of solutions to wicked problems like biodiversity loss, and climate change, and that they can’t always do it alone.Resourcing

 This is perhaps where Resonance is quite different than most consulting firms.
 There are several we work with collaboratively, and compete with for business, that provide services related to goal-setting and even roadmap development; however, few have the implementing track record we bring to challenges and opportunities.
-This means not only on-the-ground, in-the-field capabilities around the globe, but also immersive and extensive experience in partnership development (our co-founder Steve Schmida wrote the book on it), design and innovation, innovative finance mechanisms and strategies, and Monitoring, Evaluation & Learning (MEL), complementing theory of change and change management.
+This means not only on-the-ground, in-the-field capabilities around the globe, but also immersive and extensive experience in partnership development (our co-founder Steve Schmida wrote the book on it), design and innovation, innovative finance mechanisms and strategies, and Evidence for Transformation, or E4T, complementing theory of change and change management.

 This might sound like a plug for business (most published Insights serve that purpose).
 However, when it comes to gap analysis, and how to design within the white space between roadmaps and implementation, we are exceptional at bringing together the private sector and catalyzing agencies, governments, and other organizations to solve challenges together.